bethschoenberg/https-github.com-nvaccess/Guides.md

 # NVDA Guides

 This page provides guides for using NVDA contributed by the community.
-The [/documentation/userGuide.html NVDA User Guide] (also accessible from within NVDA itself via the Help sub-menu in the NVDA menu) is the primary, official documentation for NVDA.
+The [NVDA User Guide](http://www.nvaccess.org/files/nvda/documentation/userGuide.html) (also accessible from within NVDA itself via the Help sub-menu in the NVDA menu) is the primary, official documentation for NVDA.

 Articles specific to development can be found on the [/wiki/Development development page].